 Choosing the right bank account

-Choosing the best checking account or savings account involves a few factors such as the type of account ownership, the accessibility of the bank, and the overall account features offered.
+Choosing the best checking account savings account involves several factors, such as the account ownership type, the bank's accessibility, and the overall account features offered.
 Let's look more in-depth at these factors:

 Account ownership: First, make sure the bank you're interested in offers joint account options.
-If you don't see this option on the homepage, reach out to a customer service representative or go into an in-person branch (if available) and ask what joint options they have.
+If you don't see this option on the homepage, reach out to a customer service representative or or visit a branch (if available) to ask about joint options.

-Interest rate and fees: With any bank account, you'll want to look for an account with competitive interest rates and low fees so you can maximize your earnings and minimize expenses.
-Check on whether an account requires direct deposit or a minimum balance to earn higher interest rates.
+Interest rates and fees: With any bank account, you'll want to look for competitive interest rates and low fees to maximize your earnings and minimize expenses.
+Check whether an account requires direct deposit or a minimum balance to earn higher interest rates.

 In-person vs. online: Do you prefer a bank that offers in-person services and brick-and-mortar locations?
 Or do you prefer the convenience of online banking?
 If you do everything on your phone, you may also want to look for a bank with a good mobile app.